 Help is available to those who cannot afford to heat their homes adequately.
 Treasury offers a winter bonus to those who qualify or are entitled to income support.

 A new Support package to shield low paid and financially vulnerable from gas price rise is now also available for certain other Income Support recipients and Employed Person’s Allowance recipients who aren’t currently eligible for the Winter Bonus.

 Get the flu vaccine

-Flu can cause serious complications, especially for people aged 65 and over, pregnant women, and those with certain long-term health conditions such as diabetes and respiratory problems.
-It’s important to get the flu vaccine if you’re advised to.
+Flu can cause serious complications, especially for older people, pregnant women, and those with certain long-term health conditions such as diabetes and respiratory problems.
+It’s important to get the flu vaccine as soon as possible if you’re advised to.

 Respiratory and hand hygiene

 By keeping your hands clean and ‘catching your cough’, you can help stop the spread of infection and keep our Island a healthier place.
 Here’s how:

 Cleaning and drying your hands is one of the simplest, cheapest and most effective ways to stop the spread of germs.
 A third of infections can be prevented with effective hand hygiene, which means washing hands thoroughly with soap and water.
 Hospital wards, clinical areas and many shops also have alcohol hand gel dispensers available for staff and visitors to use.